omnirom/android_bootable_recovery/updater_sample/README.md

 6. Push OTA packages to the device.

+## Sample App State vs UpdateEngine Status

+UpdateEngine provides status for different stages of update application process.
+But it lacks of proper status codes when update fails.

+This creates two problems:

+1. If sample app is unbound from update_engine (MainActivity is paused, destroyed), app doesn't receive onStatusUpdate and onPayloadApplicationCompleted notifications.
+   If app binds to update_engine after update is completed, only onStatusUpdate is called, but status becomes IDLE in most cases.
+   And there is no way to know if update was successful or not.

+2. This sample app demostrates suspend/resume using update_engins's
+   `cancel` and `applyPayload` (which picks up from where it left).
+   When `cancel` is called, status is set to `IDLE`, which doesn't allow tracking suspended state properly.

+To solve these problems sample app implements its own separate update state - `UpdaterState`.
+To solve the first problem, sample app persists `UpdaterState` on a device.
+When app is resumed, it checks if `UpdaterState` matches the update_engine's status (as onStatusUpdate is guaranteed to be called).
+If they doesn't match, sample app calls `applyPayload` again with the same parameters, and handles update completion properly using `onPayloadApplicationCompleted` callback.
+The second problem is solved by adding `PAUSED` updater state.

 ## Sending HTTP headers from UpdateEngine

 Sometimes OTA package server might require some HTTP headers to be present,